tmtxt/tmtxt.github.com/_posts/2021-12-03-refactor-a-legacy-worker-base-part-1-the-long-lasting-pains.md

 The most trivial solution is, of course, to separate them into smaller functions to make it shorter.

-> IMO, it's the solution for the kids!
+> IMO, it's the solution of a fresher.

-Let's see how I built them as **composable components** in C#
+A better way would be to build them as **composable components**.

 # To be continued...